rafaScalet/Setups.fish/readme.md

 ## Setups that are made

 - **bat**: add alias to replace `cat` command to bat or bat-cat command, and add the completions for the options.
+- **docker**: when installed, automatic append you user into docker group and enable the service in boot.
 - **eza**: just add alias to replace `ls` and variants (like `la` and `ll`) to eza/exa, with icons, color and git informations, also adds new commands (lss, las and lls) to show in the default way.
 - **fastfetch**: just add alias to replace `neofetch` command and an alias called fetch.
 - **Gnu stow**: adds three functions, `dot`, `undot` and `redot`, wrappers for gnu stow command, that use the env var called `dotfiles_dir` and `dotfiles_target` (default for dotfiles_dir is '~/Dotfiles' and for target is '$HOME'). e.g: `dot fish` stands for `stow -d ~/Dotfiles -t $HOME fish`.